symfony/symfony-docs/components/http_foundation.rst

     $content = $request->getContent();

-For instance, this may be useful to process a XML string sent to the application by a remote service using the HTTP POST method.
+For instance, this may be useful to process an XML string sent to the application by a remote service using the HTTP POST method.

 If the request body is a JSON string, it can be accessed using